wbailey/wbailey.github.io/source/_posts/2014-02-12-my-first-hand-experience-with-sexism.markdown

 jerk or this company.

 The moment finally came where he shut up and he asked me if I had any questions.
-Normally I would go into my list but I just politely said I had no questions but did need to go to the bathroom.
-He gave me a funny look, and I proceeded to get up as the CTO was giving me directions to the restroom.
+Normally I would go into my list but I just politely said I had no questions but indicated I did need to go to the bathroom.
+He gave me a funny look, and I proceeded to get up and the CTO started giving me directions to the restroom.

+> "What an ass", I thought as he held out a hand.

 He walked around the table and in front of me, put out his hand and shared it was nice to meet me and thanked me for coming in.

-> "What an ass", I thought as he held out a hand that I wouldn't shake.

-I said it was nice to meet him but I didn't shake his hand and proceeded to walk out of the room.
+I didn't say anything.
+I just pursed my lips, shook his hand and proceeded to walk out of the room.

 ## What the hell just happened?